JvanKatwijk/acars-sdrplay/README.md

 acarsdec software, I decided to add support for the SDRplay.
 By doing that the structure of the program was changed, it was rewritten in C++.

-It supports, next to the SDRplay, RTLSDR based dabsticks and the AIRspy devices.
-One modification - following from the rewrite was implemented - is that the number of frequencies that can be listened to is - in principle - unlimited.
+It supports, next to the SDRplay, RTLSDR based dabsticks, the AIRspy devices and HACKRF devices.
+One modification - following from the way the rewrite was implemented - is that the number of frequencies that can be listened to is - in principle - unlimited.